alignops/mobile-article-reader-technical-exercise/README.md

 bugs and one unfinished feature**.
 Your job is to get both apps behaving as described in the spec below.

-> If you only have time for one platform, that's completely fine — do the one
-> you're strongest in first, and leave notes on the other.
-We'd rather see one
-> platform done well than two done halfway.

 ---

 ## What the app should do